-Distribution: Along the coast in Washington; British Columbia south to Baja California.
+Distribution: Occurring west of the Cascades crest along the coastal areas in Washington; British Columbia to Baja California.

 Habitat: Along the sea shore, often in salt marshes and rock crevices in the splash zone.

 Conservation Status: Not of concern

 Herbaceous perennial with a thick, woody, branched crown, the stems decumbent to ascending, up to 4 dm. long and 1-2 mm. thick; herbage somewhat glandular-pubescent.

 Leaves opposite, 2-several per node, 1.5-4 cm. long and 1-2.5 mm. broad, tipped with a sharp, slender point.